Phloemus/RNAniseed-App/README.md

     <img width="60%" src="assets/readme/visual-tool-how-to-filter.png">
 </p>

-Using **Gene 6** as a filter also show different transciption level within the same cluster.
-This differences could be significative if the same oberservation can be donne on different datasets.
-The **Gene 6** may have an important role in early cell differenciation or may be a marker for a specific cellular fate or position within the embryo.
+Using **Gene 6** as a filter also shows different transcription levels within the same cluster.
+These differences could be significant if the same observation can be done on different datasets.
+The **Gene 6** may have an important role in early cell differentiation or may be a marker for a specific cellular fate or position within the embryo.

 <p align="center" width="100%">
     <img width="60%" src="assets/readme/visual-tool-how-to-filter-2.png">